top of page

 So is metal the better deal?
 Sorry.
 Still no.

-Because when you spread those asphalt costs out over 60+ years, they’re way less painful.
+Because when you spread those asphalt replacement costs out over 60+ years, they’re way less painful.
 A roof you pay for in 2055 costs a lot less in today’s dollars than one you pay for right now.
-This is called the time value of money, and it makes a big difference.
+In economics, this is called the time value of money, and it makes a big difference.

 We even ran the math (see our chart below).
 Once you factor in inflation and basic economics, asphalt comes out ahead.
 That’s why at Sun Vault Roofing, we stick with what makes the most sense for our customers: high-quality asphalt roofing that’s affordable, proven, and built to last.